 Sure, you wouldn’t be launching your product or service if you hadn’t tested it more than enough times before.
 But how wide was your reach?
 Be sure to involve more than just family and friends to do your beta testing.

 Experiment with willing clients and customers at reduced rates.
 Get honest opinions.
 This could save you from a lot of embarrassment, and a ruined reputation.
+We did this for a year before launching our travel services.

 Leverage Social Media